Helping you free your child of an eating disorder

 Book Anorexia and other eating disorders - help your child eat well and be well

-So what signs should be ringing alarm bells?
-First, a child or adolescent losing weight, or not gaining weight.
+So, what signs should be ringing alarm bells?
+First, a child or adolescent losing weight, or failing to gain weight.
 That is never OK (even if classed as ‘overweight’).
-Also, eating very slowly, fastidiously, using small plates, small spoons.
+Also, eating very slowly, fastidiously, using small plates or tiny spoons.
 Questioning quantities and ingredients.
 Cutting out major food groups.
 Fasting ‘for health’.
 An obsession with cooking… for others.
 Comments on body shape, mirror checks, body size checks.
 Exercising compulsively.
 Low mood and irritability.

-A person with disordered eating will enjoy a feast with friends, while tutting, ‘I really shouldn’t!
+A person with disordered eating may enjoy a feast with friends while tutting, ‘I really shouldn’t!
 Oh, go on, the diet starts tomorrow!’
-With an eating disorder, the person is truly anxious, and they restrict or purge afterwards.
-When the illness is advanced, they might choose a small salad and make it last through starter, meal and dessert.
-Later they stop meeting friends, partly because it means eating, and partly because their state of anxiety closes them off from others.
+With an eating disorder, they’re genuinely anxious.
+They may restrict or purge to calm their guilt.
+As the illness advances, they may stretch a small salad across starter, main and dessert.
+Later they stop meeting friends – partly to avoid eating, partly because anxiety closes them off.

 Our children are adept at hiding signs.
-At first, they secretly cut out lunch in school.
-Then they tell us they’ve eaten with friends and don’t need dinner with us.
-They get passionate about ‘healthy’ eating and exercise.
-We yo-yo between worry and reassurance.
-We’re relieved that they happily tucked into several slices of pizza last night.
-Later we learn that they only allowed themselves pizza because they skipped lunch.
+At first, they secretly skip lunch at school.
+Then they claim they’ve eaten with friends and don’t need dinner with us.
+They become passionate about ‘healthy’ eating and exercise.
+We yo-yo between worry and reassurance: relieved when they tuck into pizza, only to learn later they allowed themselves those slices only because they skipped lunch.

-Here’s a tip.
-Take your child on holiday for a couple of days.
-If they have an eating disorder, you will see their tension rise as they try to restrict while acting normal.
-You will see how long it takes them to choose food off a menu.
-They may argue that as you both had ice cream on the beach, you don’t need dinner, and wouldn’t it be nice to go for a run instead.
-The busiest time for referrals to eating disorder services is after holidays.
+Here’s a tip: take your child on holiday for a couple of days.
+If they have an eating disorder, you’ll see their tension rise as they try to restrict while acting normal.
+You’ll see how long it takes them to choose food from a menu.
+They may argue that as you both had ice cream on the beach, you don’t need dinner – and wouldn’t a run be so much more fun?
+It’s no coincidence that the busiest time for referrals to eating disorder services is after holidays.

 What are the main eating disorders?

-Binge-eating disorder is characterised by recurring episodes of eating unusually large amounts of food (significantly more, in a short period of time, than most people would eat under similar circumstances), during which the person feels they have no control over their eating.
+Binge-eating disorder, the most common of the eating disorders, is characterised by recurring episodes of eating unusually large amounts of food (significantly more, in a short period, than most people would eat under similar circumstances), during which the person feels they have no control over their eating.
 Sufferers are highly distressed and are often full of guilt and shame about their binges, which happen on average at least once a week.
-They may go for hours or days with little or no food, battling hunger, recruiting extreme willpower, planning weight loss in great detail.
-If so, they could be malnourished, with medical risks just as serious as those of an underweight person.
+They may go for hours or days with little or no food, battling hunger, recruiting extreme willpower, and planning weight loss in great detail.
+If so, they could be malnourished, with medical risks just as severe as those of an underweight person.

-In bulimia nervosa, the same criteria as for binge-eating disorder are used, and there can be just as much yo-yoing of feast and famine, but in addition there are inappropriate compensatory behaviours (purging).
-These could be fasting and excessive exercise but most often purging means vomiting or use of laxatives, diuretics or diet pills.
-The danger from these is particularly acute and regular medical checks are needed.[vii]
+In bulimia nervosa – the next most common eating disorder – the same criteria as for binge-eating disorder are used, and there can be just as much yo-yo-ing of feast and famine, but in addition, there are inappropriate compensatory behaviours (purging).
+These could be fasting and excessive exercise, but most often, purging means vomiting or use of laxatives, diuretics or weight-loss drugs.
+These purging methods carry a high health risk, requiring regular medical checks.[i]

-• intense fear of gaining weight or becoming fat, even though underweight, or persistent behaviours that prevent weight gain, even though at a significantly low weight
+• ‘Intense fear of gaining weight or becoming fat’, even though underweight, ‘or persistent behaviours that interferes with weight gain, even though at a significantly low weight.’

-If someone meets these three criteria and also regularly binges and purges, then the diagnosis is binge-purge anorexia, not bulimia.
-Bulimia doesn’t have the long-term weight suppression: most patients have a normal or higher than normal body weight.
-They may sometimes fast for a day or two but their brain is not so strongly affected by malnourishment.
-As a result people suffering from bulimia can usually participate in their treatment in a way that isn’t possible with starving anorexia patients.
+It’s not bulimia, as bulimia generally doesn’t lead to long‑term weight suppression: most patients are at or above normal weight.
+And while they might fast for a day or two, their brain isn’t so strongly affected by malnourishment.
+As a result, people with bulimia can usually participate in their treatment in a way that isn’t possible with starving anorexia patients.

 I’ll say more further down about the controversial ‘significantly low weight’ criterion for anorexia nervosa.